raspibolt/raspibolt/raspibolt/raspibolt_68_shango.md

 #tlsextradomain=lightning.yourhost.com    # domain name, works with FreeDNS (https://freedns.afraid.org)
 ```

-* Open port 10009 so that Shango wallet can talk to your Lightning node.
+Open port 10009 so that Shango wallet can talk to your Lightning node.
 To be **safe**, open it only from within your own network.
 If you feel **reckless**, you can open it for access from everywhere to use Shango on the go.
 I think the connection itself is safe, but this exposes your node to DDoS and other attacks.
 So make sure you know what you do!

 * **Safe option**: for connections from within the local network (you might need to adjust the ip mask, see [more details](https://github.com/Stadicus/guides/blob/shango/raspibolt/raspibolt_20_pi.md#hardening-your-pi))
   `$ sudo ufw allow from 192.168.0.0/24 to any port 10009 comment 'allow LND grpc from local LAN'`

-  * **Reckless option**: for connections from everywhere
+* **Reckless option**: for connections from everywhere.
+  * Add a new router port forwarding for port 10009 (see [this section](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_20_pi.md#port-forwarding) in the base guide)
-    `$ sudo ufw allow 10009 comment 'allow LND grpc from public internet'`
+  * `$ sudo ufw allow 10009 comment 'allow LND grpc from public internet'`

 * Update and check your Uncomplicated Firewall
   `$ sudo ufw enable`